xuankimtran/docs-1/pages/katalon-studio/docs/create-test-suite.md

 >_Note: Test Cases can be duplicated in the same Test Suite._

-Open a test suite, then select option to add **Add Test Case** from command toolbar.
+Open a test suite, then select the option to add **Add Test Case** from the command toolbar.
 ![](https://github.com/katalon-studio/docs-images/raw/master/katalon-studio/docs/design-a-test-suite/image2017-2-15-143A333A40.png)

 All test cases in Katalon Studio are displayed in the **Test Case Browser** dialog for you to select your preferred options.
-The selected test cases will be added in the test case list accordingly.
+The selected test cases are added to the test case list accordingly.

-> The checkbox at the end of test case row is checked by default.
-It means that the test case will be executed when running a test suite.
+> The checkbox at the end of the test case row is checked by default.
+It means that the test case is executed when you run a test suite.

 ## Dynamic Test Suite (Dynamic Test Cases List)

-**Dynamic Test Suite** is a test suite in which a collection of multiple test cases are added to NOT in a manual way but via [search query](https://docs.katalon.com/katalon-studio/docs/search.html).
+**Dynamic Test Suite** is a test suite in which a collection of multiple test cases are added to NOT in a manual way but via a [search query](https://docs.katalon.com/katalon-studio/docs/search.html).
 This feature only works when you have already installed the plugin that defines the querying syntax.
 In case there is no installed plugin, the Query Provider is set to “No query provider available.” by default.

 <img src="https://github.com/katalon-studio/docs-images/raw/master/katalon-studio/docs/dynamic-querying-test-suite/dynamic-ts.png" width="1041" height="289">